Opinion: There should be no token Republicans, or tokens in general

 Professor Arnold added that “there are lots of people I don’t communicate my opinion to anymore because even if it’s 90% in agreement and 10% not, you quickly become a monster without even saying much.”

-I feel this division.
-I see it on social media.
+I feel this division and see it on social media.
 I see it on mainstream and every other form of media.
-I take more responsibility, personally, and I encourage everyone else to do the same.
+It encourages me to take more responsibility, personally, and I encourage everyone else to do the same.

-I am blessed in my job in many ways, including that it is not part of my job to share an opinion.
+I do not share my opinion as part of my job.
 I am a news anchor.
 It’s my job to ask probing questions, add context to help illuminate meaning, read news, lift spirits.
 This is my job.
-I have never been encouraged, as perhaps some talk show hosts might be in other places, to be controversial.
+Nobody has encouraged me to be controversial, as perhaps some talk show hosts might be in other places.
 That’s not my job, and I am so grateful.
 I could not do it and remain healthy, mentally or physically.

 I believe that there are no token Republicans or Democrats, no token women or men, no token members of any group – racial or religious or sexual orientation.
 We are all human beings worthy of respect by the nature of that fact alone.

-I am interested in all voices because of that fact alone.
+That fact alone makes me interested in all voices.
 It is easier to hear your voice when one person talks at a time.

 Amanda Dickson is the co-host of Utah’s Morning News and the host of A Woman’s View on KSL NewsRadio.
 You can hear her weekday mornings on 102.7 FM and 1160 AM, as well as catch her talk show on Sundays.